plone/training/views_3.rst

 Like for many js-libraries there is already a package that doe the plone-integration for us: ``collective.js.datatables``.
 Like all python-packages you can find it on pypi: http://pypi.python.org/pypi/collective.js.datatables

-We already added the addon to our buildout, you just have to activate it in our template.
+We already added the add-on to our buildout, you just have to activate it in our template.

 .. code-block:: xml
     :linenos: